kashisharora-14/insight-mentor-link/PUNJAB_UNIVERSITY_CS_SETUP.md

 ✅ **Database**: Fully configured and validated
 ✅ **No Dummy Data**: Database is clean and ready for real student information

-The system is now ready to store real student data for Punjab University's Computer Science Department! 🎓
+The system is now ready to store real student data for Panjab University's Computer Science Department! 🎓